 If you uphold a call that is contested (e.g., agree with the thrower that they were fouled on the throw), the outcome of the play is the same as if the call had not been contested.
 If you uphold the contest (overrule the call), the outcome is the same as if the call was retracted.
 This includes resuming the stall count according to the rules for retracted calls (15.A.5.a).
 After any ruling, players return to the locations that they would occupy under the rules in the absence of observers, depending on the ruling (i.e., whether the call was upheld or considered to have been retracted), and play restarts with a check at the corresponding stall count.
 Note: the rules allow teams to agree to ignore a specific dictated outcome of the continuation rule if they both agree that an infraction did not affect the play.
 Observers may not rule to force an outcome outside of the standard continuation rule.
 Example: if a cutter calls foul before a throwing motion begins, and the thrower, unaware of the call, subsequently throws a completion, the continuation rule dictates that this completion always comes back.
-The offense may not request the observer to rule play was unaffected to force an outcome outside the continuation rule and have the completion stand; only the opponent may agree to this outcome.
+The offense may not request the observer to rule play was unaffected to force an outcome.
 However, you may be asked to rule whether a defender was affected by a pick.
 You may provide a ruling in this case as an unaffected pick ruling would stay within the bounds of the dictated outcome of the continuation rule (a completion would stand).